Skip to Content

 Minimizing Separation Anxiety in Dogs

-1. Crate training provides a safe space, reducing stress.
+1. Crate training creates a cozy refuge.

-2. Use desensitization training to ease departures.
+2. Try training techniques like desensitization to ease fears.

 Importance of Enrichment Activities